abadibusra/simple-cicd/README.md

 | Deploy | docker | replaces the running container with the new version |
 | post/always | shell | notifications + image retention cleanup |

-## Key decisions

-(write 3-4 of these in your own words — see below)

 ## Tech

 Jenkins (declarative pipeline, pipeline-as-code) · Docker · Python/Flask ·